swodesh-2001/swodesh.github.io/_pages/about.md

 Hello,

 I am Swodesh Sharma, a passionate and driven Electrical Engineering graduate from Pulchowk Engineering College, Tribhuvan University, in Lalitpur, Nepal.
-I am interested in Power System and Power Electronics AI algorithms.
+I have a strong interest in Power Systems and Power Electronics, with a focus on integrating AI algorithms to enhance efficiency, stability, and optimization in these fields.
 My undergraduate thesis was on `Developing a new control strategy for transformerless grid-connected PV inverters`.

-`I am seeking a Research assistant position on Application of AI on Power System/Power Electronics Converters for grid integration`.

 Throughout my academic journey, I have engaged in numerous research projects, ranging from DeepLearning Projects to Power Electronics Converters.

 I have completed 1 year microdegree program from [Fusemachines](https://fusemachines.com/).In addition to my technical expertise, I have been actively involved in leadership roles, such as serving as the `President of the Electrical Club at Pulchowk Campus`.
 I have organized workshops, mentored students, and contributed to national technical exhibitions `LOCUS`.